 My newest trick is to drizzle their food with organic Olea True, a super-premium, high-phenol organic olive oil.
 I like it because it’s wholesome, delicious, and so easy to sneak into things.

 My husband, a foodie and scientist, likes Olea True because it’s what organic olive oil should be—super flavorful and healthful.

-I recently sat down with Olea Blue’s founder, Faye Logothetis, to pick her brain on olive oils in general, and what makes organic Olea Blue so special.
+I recently sat down with Olea True’s founder, Faye Logothetis, to pick her brain on olive oils in general, and what makes organic Olea True (formerly called Olea Blue) so special.

 Thanks to the “Mediterranean Diet,” which was popularized in the 1990’s, we think of olive oil as a health food.
 That’s why you see so many olive oil products on the market.
 Eating olive oil is incredibly beneficial to our health, but not all olive oils are created equal.
 In fact, most of them are of weak flavor and questionable quality.

 Olive oils are usually a mixture of low-potency oils sourced from large producers in Spain, Italy, and Greece.
 This is even true of a lot of “extra-virgin olive oil,” which is supposed to be the gold standard for quality and health benefits.
 Our branding is around the concept of “going beyond extra virgin” to help consumers look at EVOO in a new way.